 when internal tissues push through a weak spot in the groin muscles.
 This can

 create a bulging lump in your groin area and cause pain.
 Kidney stones (small, hard mineral deposits in the

 kidneys and bladder) or bone fractures can cause groin pain as well.

 Less Common Causes

-- pain spreads to the lower back, chest, or abdomen
+spreads to your lower back, chest, or abdomen

 Diagnosing Groin Pain

-These tests can help your doctor see if a bone fracture or inflammation is causing groin pain.
+help your doctor see if a bone fracture, testicular mass, or ovarian cyst is

 Complete Blood Count (CBC)